shinyflame/learngit/readme.txt

-Git is a version of control system
+Git is a distribute version of control system
 Git is free software